ITrustNumbers/Exploratory_Analysis_On_Steam_Game_Statistics/README.md

+## Research Question or Motivation For this Project/Analysis

+### Ѳ To Determine the relation if any between the rating of a game and its market Success (Measuredas Hours the game was played)

 ## This is an Exploratory Analysis on Steam Game Statistics Focusing on the Rating of Games and Hours Played on steam

 ### The Data Sets Used in this Analysis :-